How to fix choppy video playback on YouTube

-To get the old buffering technique back, that buffered the whole video even if you hit the pause button, install the YouTube Center userscript in your web browser.
+To get the old buffering technique back, that buffered the whole video even if you hit the pause button, install a browser extension in Firefox or Chrome.

 Once done disable Dash as explained in the linked article and you should notice that videos buffer again fully once you hit the pause button.

 Some media players, like the ones mentioned above, support YouTube video playback.
 SMPlayer ships with its own YouTube module that you can load with a tap on F11.
 Here you can watch popular or recent videos, or load any video that you are interested in either by pasting its web address into the search form, or by entering a search term into it instead.

 Â 6.
 Hardware acceleration

 You may want to try and turn hardware acceleration off if that option is available in your web browser of choice.

 Firefox users can turn of hardware acceleration in the following way:

 - Load about:config in the browser's address bar.

 - Search for gfx.direct2d.disabled and set it to false with a double-click.